 SIW 139.
 Purposeful Advocacy - Changing Public Policy for Good: A Policy Maker/Advocate¿s Perspective.
 5 Units.

+Government Gridlock.
 Executive Orders.
-Court challenges.
-Repeal and replace.
-Presidential tweets.
-Regulatory rollback.
-Tax reform.
-Senate filibusters.
-Government leaks.
-Republican factions.
-Immigration reform.
-CBO scoring.
-Congressional investigations.
-How do these all fit together?
+Court Challenges.
+Congressional Oversight.
+Presidential Tweets.
+Regulatory Rollback.
+Money in Politics.
+Foreign Agent Influence.
 Are the rules of the policymaking game changing?
-In this class, we will examine the practical aspects and complex intricacies of policy development at the federal level.
-We will use current and rapidly evolving topics as examples, while also drawing on historical policymaking precedents.
-A central objective is to help prepare students to better understand and participate in the policymaking process.
+In this class, students will learn the advocacy and strategy tools necessary to participate effectively in the legislative and regulatory policymaking process.
+We will examine the practical aspects and complex intricacies of policy development at the federal level, using current and rapidly evolving topics as examples, while also drawing on historical precedents.

 SIW 157.
 International Law.
 5 Units.

 SIW 158.
 Entrepreneurial Ventures in Washington: Valley Meets Mission.
 5 Units.

 Students in this seminar will investigate the intersection between government, entrepreneurship, technology, and mission with weekly discussions with local business, government, technology and social impact lenses.
 We will examine drivers behind government mission-oriented innovation and the role of entrepreneurship and venture capital.nStudents will meet with and engage directly with entrepreneurial, government, tech, and business leaders in and out of the classroom to understand the opportunities/challenges in building successful mission-oriented companies and social impact enterprises.